layer5io/layer5/collections/_blogs/2020-07-20-announcing-meshery-v0.4.0.md

 #### MeshSync

-- Meshery can now scan the environment to get the deployment details of all known types of service meshes & kubernetes cluster.
+- Meshery can now scan the environment to get the deployment details of all known types of service meshes & Kubernetes cluster.

 #### Meshery UI

 - ES-Lint has been added to the client side to ensure the quality of code and increase maintainaiblity of code.
-- Cypress has been set-up to enable e2e and integration tests for meshery-ui.
+- Cypress has been set-up to enable end-to-end tests and integration tests for Meshery UI.

 #### Other notable changes

-- We have strengthened our CI actions & tests by introducing new workflows like `static check`, `vet check`, `security check` for our server code.
+- We have strengthened our continuous integration (CI) actions & tests by introducing new workflows like `static check`, `vet check`, `security check` for our server code.
-- ReleaseDrafter & WelcomeBot has been added to the repository to enable automation of release notes and for welcoming new contributors respectively.
+- ReleaseDrafter & WelcomeBot has been added to the repository to enable automation of release notes and for welcoming new contributors, respectively.

-To get a more comprehensive list of the many bug fixes and enhancements implemented across the Meshery ecosystem with the v0.4.0 release, visit [here.](https://meshery.layer5.io/docs/project/releases)
+To get a more comprehensive list of the bug fixes and enhancements packaged in the v0.4.0 release, see the [Meshery Documentation](https://meshery.layer5.io/docs/project/releases).

+## Join the Layer5 community!
+If you like Meshery, you'll love the open source community that surrounds it.
+I encourage you to join me and others in the Layer5 community.
+[Jump into our Slack](http://slack.layer5.io) and start meshing around!